 After all parties have made a verbal agreement, the internship agreement form must be completed.
 The internship agreement form contains a student section, an internship supervisor section and a faculty sponsor section.
 The internship agreement form identifies the expectations of the student, internship supervisor, and the faculty sponsor.
 In order for the internship to be valid, all parties must sign the internship agreement form.

-Students should discuss their intention with their adviser or chosen faculty sponsor the term prior to the desired term of participation in the internship.
+Students should discuss their intention with their advisor or chosen faculty sponsor the term prior to the desired term of participation in the internship.

 Students will register and pay tuition and fees in the term in which the internship begins.